alugocp/greenworld/README.md

 # Install PyEnv
 curl https://pyenv.run | bash

-# You may need to run this line on Linux systems if _sqlite3 is missing
+# You may need to run this line on Linux systems if _sqlite3 or _ctypes are missing
 # (uninstall the project version of Python, then run this, then reinstall Python)
-sudo apt install libsqlite3-dev
+sudo apt install libsqlite3-dev libffi-dev

 # Install the project's Python version
 pyenv install 3.11.8